-This report combines the unaudited quarterly reports on Form 10-Q for the quarter ended March 31, 2019 of Tanger Factory Outlet Centers, Inc. and Tanger Properties Limited Partnership.
+This report combines the unaudited quarterly reports on Form 10-Q for the quarter ended September 30, 2019 of Tanger Factory Outlet Centers, Inc. and Tanger Properties Limited Partnership.
 Unless the context indicates otherwise, the term "Company" refers to Tanger Factory Outlet Centers, Inc. and subsidiaries and the term "Operating Partnership" refers to Tanger Properties Limited Partnership and subsidiaries.
 The terms "we", "our" and "us" refer to the Company or the Company and the Operating Partnership together, as the text requires.

 Tanger Factory Outlet Centers, Inc. and subsidiaries is one of the largest owners and operators of outlet centers in the United States and Canada.
 The Company is a fully-integrated, self-administered and self-managed real estate investment trust ("REIT") which, through its controlling interest in the Operating Partnership, focuses exclusively on developing, acquiring, owning, operating and managing outlet shopping centers.
 The outlet centers and other assets are held by, and all of the operations are conducted by, the Operating Partnership and its subsidiaries.
-Accordingly, the descriptions of the business, employees and properties of the Company are also descriptions of the business, employees and properties of the Operating Partnership.
+Accordingly, the descriptions of the business, employees and properties of the Operating Partnership.
 As the Operating Partnership is the issuer of our registered debt securities, we are required to present a separate set of financial statements for this entity.

 The Company owns the majority of the units of partnership interest issued by the Operating Partnership through its two wholly-owned subsidiaries, Tanger GP Trust and Tanger LP Trust.
 Tanger GP Trust controls the Operating Partnership as its sole general partner.
 Tanger LP Trust holds a limited partnership interest.
-As of March 31, 2019, the Company, through its ownership of Tanger GP Trust and Tanger LP Trust, owned 94,102,666 units of the Operating Partnership and other limited partners (the "Non-Company LPs") collectively owned 4,960,684 Class A common limited partnership units.
+As of September 30, 2019, the Company, through its ownership of Tanger GP Trust and Tanger LP Trust, owned 92,893,338 units of the Operating Partnership and other limited partners (the "Non-Company LPs") collectively owned 4,960,684 Class A common limited partnership units.
 Each Class A common limited partnership unit held by the Non-Company LPs is exchangeable for one of the Company's common shares, subject to certain limitations to preserve the Company's status as a REIT.
 Class B common limited partnership units, which are held by Tanger LP Trust, are not exchangeable for common shares of the Company.